moosmann/matlab/README.md

 How to start a reconstruction:

-0) Change directory to downloaded 'matlab' folder:
+1) Change directory to downloaded 'matlab' folder:

    cd matlab

-1) If startmatlab.sh is not executable:

-   chmod +x startmatlab.sh

 2) Start MATLAB with predefined settings from within the 'matlab' folder: